Search and rescue in the United States

-In the U.S., SAR standards are developed primarily by ASTM International and the National Fire Protection Association (NFPA) which are then used by organizations such as the Mountain Rescue Association (MRA), the National Association of Search and Rescue (NASAR), and the NFPA to develop training that will meet or exceed those standards.
+In the U.S., SAR standards are developed primarily by ASTM International and the National Fire Protection Association (NFPA), which are then used by organizations such as the Mountain Rescue Association (MRA), the National Association of Search and Rescue (NASAR), and the NFPA to develop training that will meet or exceed those standards.
 Within ASTM International, most standards of relevance to SAR are developed by Committee F32 on Search and Rescue.
-Formed in 1988, the committee had 85 current members and jurisdiction of 38 approved standards.
+Formed in 1988, the committee has 85 current members and a jurisdiction of 38 approved standards.